Moving to Hawaii? Here are some tips

 To start, you need to figure out where you’re moving to.
-Hawaii is made up of eight major islands – seven inhabited – and numerous minor atolls and small islands.
-Each of the islands comes with specific challenges and has certain advantages and disadvantages.
+Hawaii comprises eight major islands – seven inhabited – and numerous minor atolls and small islands.
+Each of the islands has specific challenges and certain advantages and disadvantages.
 Some islands are highly developed and feature up-to-date infrastructure, ready or work-from-home pioneers.
 Others are more rural and difficult to navigate and may not have the infrastructure that someone from a mainland city will need for comfort and success.

 Oahu is probably what most folks think of when they think of Hawaii.
-It is the most populous island, with two-thirds of the state’s population living there.
-This means it has the best, most up-to-date infrastructure of any of the Hawaiian islands.
-There are parks, restaurants, hotels, grocery stores, highways, and everything else you’d expect of a US state.
-It’s ready to go for the traveler who wants to settle in and get moving right away without missing a beat or foregoing anything they enjoyed on the mainland.
+It is the most populous island, with two-thirds of the state’s population.
+This means it has the Hawaiian islands’ best, most up-to-date infrastructure.
+There are parks, restaurants, hotels, grocery stores, highways, and anything else you’d expect from a US state.
+It’s ready for the traveler who wants to settle in and move immediately without missing a beat or preceding anything they enjoyed on the mainland.
 Unfortunately, this also makes property on Oahu the most expensive on the islands.